JKirchartz/jkirchartz.github.com/_drafts/words_considered_harmful.md

 > “Just” is a dangerous word.

+All of us feel like idiots sometimes, and maybe we are sometimes, we're only human.
 It's not just the word "just," there are many small hostilities we face on a daily basis.
-All of us feel like idiots sometimes, and maybe we are sometimes, we're only human.
-Most folks raised in western culture know the phrase "Sticks and Stones can break your bones, but words can never hurt you", but we've also heard hurtful words like this.
+Most folks know the phrase "Sticks and Stones can break your bones, but words can never hurt you", but we've also heard hurtful words like this.

 [Conway's Law][3] is an addage that states that "Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure."
-Do we really want to perpetuate hostile communications?
+With that in mind, do we really want to perpetuate hostile communications?
+Is this really what's best for our users?

 > Great things in business are never done by one person, They are done by a team of people.